a11599/pmi/README.md

 ### `terminate`

 Terminate the currently running PMI application.
-If this was the original application attached to the pmi.exe stub, control will be given back to DOS.
+If this was the original application attached to the `pmi.exe` stub, control will be given back to DOS.

 Inputs:

-- AL: Program exit code.
+- `AL`: Program exit code.

 Outputs: